 The Valere shelf controller is factory programmed with appropriate settings for ODC cabinets.
 You can change the factory defaults for the battery profile, temperature compensation, float voltage, and other settings.
 This section provides basic instructions for accessing and programming the Valere shelf controller.
-For additional information on programming the Valere shelf controller, see the Valere controller manual.
+For additional information on programming the Valere shelf controller, see the Valere Compact DC Power System Installation and Maintenance manual.